 STEP 4: KNITTING

 The upper material of our ballerina flats is then knitted out of this finely spun yarn.
 The most special part of this step is our “Knit-to-Wear” technique: the shoe’s upper is knitted all in one piece - completely without waste and unsightly seams.

 At the very end, the shoes’ flexible sole and upper material are sewn together.
-The sole is made of a combination of synthetic rubber and vegetable oil, which makes it biodegradable.
+The sole is made of natural rubber which makes the sole sustainable and long-lasting.
 For even more comfort, we add an insole - which is also made of recycled PET plastic.